Pergamon Altar: North frieze

-The Telephus frieze
+Telephus frieze

-The frieze narrates in chronological order the life of Telephus, one of the heroes of Greek mythology; the legend is also known from written records, for example in the tragedies of Aischylos, Sophocles and Euripides from the 5th century BC.
+The frieze narrates in chronological order the life of Telephus, one of the heroes of Greek mythology; the legend is also known from written records, for example in the tragedies of Aeschylus, Sophocles and Euripides from the 5th century BC.

 Since there was only a limited amount of space available in the upper, internal courtyard where the actual fire altar was located, the Telephus frieze was sculpted on slabs that were shallower than in the case of the Gigantomachy.
 Its dimensions were also more modest and its arrangement was on a smaller scale.
 The height was 1.58 meters.
 The frieze was originally painted, but no significant traces of color remain.
 There were several technical innovations for the time: the figures are staggered in depth; architectural elements are used to indicate activities taking place indoors, and the landscapes are lush and scenic.
 These new ways of depicting spatial arrangements set the tone for Late Hellenistic and Roman times.

 After restoration in the mid-1990s it was discovered that the formerly assumed chronological sequence was in some cases incorrect.
 The installation was accordingly rearranged, but the original numbering of the 51 relief panels in the Pergamon Museum was retained.
 For example, the resorting led to moving what had formerly been regarded as the first panel to a location following panel 31.
 Not all panels survived, so there are a few gaps in the presentation of the story.
 (Of the original 74 panels, only about 47 whole or partial panels survived.
 Panels 37 and 43 are not on display as part of the frieze for lack of space.)
 The following list reflects the sequence after reassembly in 1995.